AnthonySigogne/keyword-mining/README.md

 # keyword-mining
 API to extract keywords from a text.

-The algorithm extracts the main nominal groups (relevant keywords) from the text and, for each one, attribute a score based on multiple parameters including the number of occurrences.
+The algorithm extracts all nominal groups (candidate keywords) from the text and, for each one, attributes a score based on multiple parameters including the number of occurrences.
+The final list of keywords is composed of best-scored nominal groups (maximum 15).

 ## INSTALL
 ```